-#NAMA Event Report: Impact of IT Rules 2021 on News — Grounds for Challenge
+#NAMA Impact of IT Rules 2021 on News — Grounds for Challenge

 - The constitutionality of the IT Rules 2021 can be challenged on the grounds of manifest arbitrariness, excessive delegation and violation of Article 14

-- Providing for a higher level of grievance redressal where someone from the bureaucracy sits and appeals against the decision taken by the tier 2 tribunal or a self regulatory entity reflects upon an the issue of separation of powers
+- A higher level of grievance redressal where someone from the bureaucracy sits and appeals against the decision taken by the tier 2 tribunal or a self regulatory entity reflects upon the issue of separation of powers

 - Jurisprudence around the scope of modification of content under section 79 of the IT Act remains scarce